ProteinsWebTeam/interpro-docs/docs/homepage.rst

 This section shows a selection of articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_.
-We publish a range of articles on the Blog, from technical information about the resources run by the team through to protein focus articles which delve into details about interesting entries from InterPro data.
+We publish a range of articles on the Blog, from technical information about the resources run by the team to protein focus articles which delivers details about interesting entries from InterPro data.

 .. image:: images/homepage/homepage_spotlight.png